 This button will generate and apply a new multi-material to this CorVex object with a material for all the available sections in the object (4 materials for Block CorVex objects and 6 materials for Wall CorVex objects).

-The stack selection rollout gives you options to select groups of faces for common sections of the CorVex object.
+The stack selection rollout gives you options to select groups of faces or vertices for common sections of the CorVex object.
 This is a convenient way to fine-tune specific areas of your object via modifiers.

 All CorVex objects have access to the following selections: Sides, Tops and Bottoms.
 Only CorVex objects in Wall Mode have access to these options: Open Ends, Wall Side 2 and Hidden Sides.